Special Educational Needs and Disabilities Report (SEND)

 Click here to view the Accessibility Action Plan Accessibility Action Plan

 Avanti Court is an Academy and part of the Avanti Schools Trust.
-It will provides places for 120 pupils per year group in Years 2,3,4,5 and 6 and 90 places in Reception and Year 1.
-The school also has a 52 place nursery.
+It will provides places for 90 children per year group in Years 2,3,4,5 and 6 and 90 places in Reception and Year 1.
+The school also has a 52-place nursery.
 We aim to develop a small school model so that every child is well known, challenged and inspired to be the best they can be.
 The school serves a diverse community in which people from all background, faith and other world views are welcomed who are interested in their child having a Hindu-influenced educational experience.

-We work towards ensuring that all pupils regardless of their SEND needs make the best possible progress in school.
+We work towards ensuring that all children regardless of their SEND needs make the best possible progress in school.
 Our motto states: ‘Everybody is welcome and everyone is included’

-Avanti Court Primary School is currently a four form entry school; however as from September 2018 we will become a three form entry school with three classes per year group.
+Avanti Court Primary School is currently a three form entry school; however as from September 2018 we will become a three form entry school with three classes per year group.

 We have Special Educational Needs and Disability provision for a range of physical, social emotional, behavioural, mental health and cognitive needs currently required in school.

-Our admission arrangements for pupils with SEN and disabilities are in line with Local Authority guidelines ensuring fair access for all.
+Our admission arrangements for children with SEN and disabilities are in line with Local Authority guidelines ensuring fair access for all.

-We take steps to ensure all pupils in school are treated fairly with additional provision for SEN children.
+We take steps to ensure all children in school are treated fairly with additional provision for SEN children.

-Additional curriculum access is provided for SEN pupils with promotion of inclusion in extra- curricular clubs, activities and opportunities within school including community events.
+Additional curriculum access is provided for SEN children with promotion of inclusion in extra- curricular clubs, activities and opportunities within school including community events and residential trips.

 To ensure all children with SEND have fair access to extra-curricular enrichment programmes and opportunities all trips off site are risk assessed by the class teacher and provision put into place to ensure all children can access the educational trip.

-All extra-curricular clubs are accessible to all pupils- we would encourage parents of children with SEND to speak to the SEND Lead: Mrs Sivadasan who will ensure that the club is fully accessible for your child.
+All extra-curricular clubs are accessible to all children- we would encourage parents of children with SEND to speak to the SENCO, Mrs Cooper who will be able to answer any questions or queries.

 Dedicated contacts at the school